 Until I journey to that peaceful shore and see you again.

-To send flowers to Emanuel's family, please visit our floral section.
+To send flowers to Emanuel's family, please visit our floral store.